Rosovskyy/IntegralMultithreading/README.md

 ## License and copyright
-© Evhenii Molodtsov and Serhiy Rosovskyy, students of the Ukrainian Catholic University
+© Yevhenii Molodtsov and Serhiy Rosovskyy, students of the Ukrainian Catholic University